New Hampshire Tax Calculator

 Quick answers for New Hampshire residents about federal income taxes, the Interest & Dividends Tax, and how investment income affects state filings.

-Are unemployment benefits taxed in New Hampshire?
+Are investment earnings taxed in New Hampshire?

 Important Notes